Self-medication refers to the act of taking medication without a proper prescription by qualified medical personnel.

 During self-medication, there is typically a lack of awareness about the correct dosage – the strength, the frequency of taking the medication as well as the number of days to be on the medication.
 Both under-dose and over-dose are harmful.

 Taking pain relievers for headache or other pain, or taking antihistamines for cold can easily become habit-forming.
 This reduces the body’s immunity, pain threshold and natural defenses against infections.

 6. Dangerous side effects

 One of the most dangerous aspects of self-medication is the lack of awareness of the side effects as well as the contraindications of the drug that may lead, for example, to miscarriages in pregnant women, life-threatening complications in patients with high blood pressure or diabetes, hepatotoxicity, etc.

-Some of the side effects by different medications
+Some of the side effects of different medications

 Self-medication is not a safe practice.
 With the availability of information on the internet, the practice of self-diagnosis and self-medication is becoming increasingly common, but the risks are high.
 It is prudent to always consult a qualified physician before taking any medicines.